Quotes provided by TradingView

 General Directorate of Energy Affairs (EIGM)

-The main policy-making body within MENR.
+The main policy-making body within Türkiye is the MENR.
 It is tasked with executing national energy policy and it also conducts studies on energy policy, energy markets, efficiency, and environment

 General Directorate of Mining and Petroleum Affairs (GDMPA)